NickTomlin/AppVeyor-Protractor-test-app/README.md

 # AppVeyor-Protractor-test-app
-Applikation running a minimal solution with a web application and protractor on selinium.
+Application running a minimal solution with a web application and [Protractor](https://github.com/angular/protractor) with [Selenium](http://www.seleniumhq.org/).

-This is to test an error [related to this SO](http://stackoverflow.com/questions/33647123/protractor-tests-fails-when-closing-selenium-webdriver-connection).
+This is to test an error [related to this SO](http://stackoverflow.com/questions/33647123/protractor-tests-fails-when-closing-selenium-webdriver-connection) where AppVeyor fails build when shutting down the selenium webdriver.

+## Install
+Run `npm install` to install dependencies.

+## Start
+Run the application from Visual Studio (There is no HTTP server included).

+Run `npm test` to launch protractor.